MikeDub/ICacheChallenge/ICacheChallenge/README.md

 // If you use both, the eviction policy configuration will take priority ICache<int, string> cache = new SlickCache<int, string>(2, evictionPolicy);
 ```
-The above code will still result in the Cache having a maxSize of 3, if the the eviction policy is not null.
+The above code will still result in the Cache having a **maxSize** of 3, if the eviction policy is not null.
-However if the policy were null or not able to be resolved, it would fallback to the parameter -> maxSize = 2.
+However, if the policy was null or not able to be resolved, it would fallback to the parameter -> **maxSize** = 2.

 + **Adding or Updating a Value in the Cache**:
 ```